NIH-NEI/oct-segmenter/README.md

 ### Generating Test Dataset HDF5 File

 Given one directory containing images to be used for testing `oct-segmenter generate test` creates a HDF5 file named `test_dataset.hdf5` that contains the images used for testing in a format that can be directly be used for evaluation using an already trained `oct-unet` model.

-The `oct-segementer` requires that the names of image files and their corresponding CSVs to be indentical.
+The `oct-segmenter` requires that the names of image files and their corresponding CSVs to be identical.

 #### Example

 `oct-segmenter generate test -i <path/to/test/dir> -o <directory/to/place/the/test_hdf5_file>`

 ### Listing and selecting available models

 `oct-segmenter` is packaged with trained models.
 Currently the included models are:
 - `visual-function-core`: Model trained with images provided by the NIH-NEI Visual Function Core group.
 - `wayne-state-university`: Model trained with images provided by Wayne State University.

 To list the available models:

 ```
 oct-segmenter list
 ```

 The command will display the list of available models and the default model to use in the `predict` and `evaluate` subcommands.

 The command will prompt the user to type a number to select a new default model.
 If no change is desired, press `Enter`.

 ### Prediction

 To generate labels for new images there are two alternatives.
 Give the following flags:

 - `-i`: Give path to the TIFF file to be labeled.
 - `-d`: Give path to a directory.
 The `oct-segmenter` tool will look for all `.tiff` files and generate labels for each of them.

 #### Examples